Grand Slam

 People Also Ask

-You can purchase Grand Slam concert tickets through our partner Ticketmaster.
-View all upcoming tour dates on this page and click on any event to see available tickets and seating options.
+Grand Slam concert tickets are available through Ticketmaster.
+View all upcoming tour dates on this page and click any event to see tickets and seating options.

-Some of Grand Slam's most popular tracks include Gone Are The Days (Radio Edit), Dedication, There Goes My Heart, Gone are the Days, Hit the Ground.
-Listen to these songs and discover more from their extensive catalog.
+Grand Slam's most-played tracks include Gone Are The Days (Radio Edit), Dedication, There Goes My Heart, Gone are the Days, Hit the Ground.
+Listen to these songs and explore more from their catalog on this page.

 Grand Slam or Phil Lynott's Grand Slam, were a rock band, formed in 1984 as the brainchild of ex-Thin Lizzy frontman Phil Lynott.
-The name 'Grand Slam' was invented after a plethora of other band name...
+The name 'Grand Slam' was invented after a plethora of other band names had been considered, including 'Reactor Factor',...
 Read the full biography on this page.

-You can find Grand Slam vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Grand Slam vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community